ufotone/EM-224/README.md

 ---
 ## 📜 License
-Important point: MUCOM88 is based on data under CC BY-NC-SA 4.0. and the license information found at https://github.com/onitama/mucom88.
+Important point: MUCOM88 is based on under CC BY-NC-SA 4.0. and the license information found at https://github.com/onitama/mucom88.
-This hongodori(EM-224) does not include those codes.
+This project aka honodori(EM-224) does not include those codes.

 This project is released under the CC0 1.0 Universal (Public Domain Dedication).
 To the extent possible under law,